 Between 2007–2010, Lily's practice was concerned with marginalised memory, and collaborative and community centred work alongside intensive research and residencies.
 She also completed a PhD in this period, focused on writing and the voice as boundary conditions.
 In 2012, Parragirls Memory Project was launched, which Lily supported as a writer and creative producer until 2019.

 Time has been a consistent topic in Lily’s work across different media, featured in 11 painting installations, performance and video projects from 1999 to 2021.
 The cosmos became a signficant theme in Lily’s work from 2015, leading to numerous collaborations with scientists and historians of astronomy and major exhibitions for the 2015 UNESCO Year of Light, the 2017 Edinburgh Science Festival, and the 2020 Biennale of Sydney.
-In 2021, Lily began to study the planet Venus and is now developing a collaboration with European Space Agency/ESA scientists in the lead up to the next ESA-NASA mission to explore Venus in 2031.
+In 2021, Lily began to work in dialogue with the planet Venus and is now developing a collaboration with the Science Museum, London, and diverse international curators, artists scientists to learn from the planet Venus in the lead up to the next ESA-NASA mission in 2031.